Now I know this doesn't make up for six weeks of delinquency, but consider it an appetizer while I try and get my life back in order...

 a) That little Islas Malvinas aka Falkland Islands incident?
 Argentinians are still pissed about that.
 And certain English people seem to have trouble letting it go too (no names).
 And Chile had it's own issues, so it's best to avoid the topic altogether -- although difficult, considering that every time you turn around there seems to be another huge memorial or a flag or a billboard.

-since all Chileans are wine snobs.
+b) Who's go the best wine -- particularly with Chileans, since all Chileans are wine snobs.
 It's like a national trait.
 Not necessarily a bad one.
 Still, don't try convincing them to drink their own wine from a box.

 c) 9/11.
 Actually, I don't really mind talking about it, it just depends on who's asking.
 Sensitive friends, fine.
+Eager young boys from Studtgardt with ghoulish curiosity and no tact, not okay.

 d) American politics -- especially with people from Texas.
 I ran into these two guys while treking who had heavy Southwestern accents, so of course I asked them where they were from.
 They deliberately avoided looking me in the face as they mumbled, "Dallas," then immediately countered with, "but we live in Santiago!"
 Oh, and with Bush-supporting Argentinians who want to get into a major political discourse about the Iraq War in Spanish.
 This only happened to me once, and luckily I was saved from it by a nice older lady and an apple tart.